-From: Office of the Vice President for Administrative Services
+From: Office of the Vice President for Administration

 If it becomes necessary to close the Blacksburg campus because of inclement weather or an emergency, University Relations will use the following communications channels to announce the decision:

 There may be times when the university initially decides to open based on the information available, but deteriorating weather conditions result in a decision for a delayed opening or for an all day closing.
 Employees, students, and visitors should continue to check the communications channels listed above for any changes.

 For early closings, University Relations will also notify deans, directors, and department heads by email.
 Once notified by University Relations, we ask that you follow your departmental or unit communication plan to ensure that each of your areas has received the information about the closing and they are taking steps to ensure that employees and students have been notified, including those who may be working or studying in labs, classrooms, or other areas of your buildings.